 As we touched on above, our favorite thing about the Smartwool PhD Ultra Light is how well suited it is for just about any adventure.
 The wool is perfect for the whole range of temperatures you might find yourself in, and we'd be equally psyched to wear this shirt on a hot summer bike ride as a cold backcountry ski tour.
 The odor-free nature of wool combined with this shirt's superior comfort helped it stand out as one of our favorites, which is why we were so excited to award it our Top Pick for Versatility.

 Coming in at $70, this is not a cheap shirt.
-Tied for most expensive product in this review, we can't help but squirm at the price tag.
+Up there with the most expensive products in this review, we can't help but squirm at the price tag.
 That being said, our testers generally felt that the incredible versatility of this product makes it a great investment piece and one you can use and abuse day in and day out.
 That being said, the overall performance just isn't that much better than our Best Buy Award winner, The North Face Reaxion, which we'd recommend you look at if this product's cost is out of your budget.